Seizures and their various causes

 Videos courtesy of Delia Canas.

-It is important to determine the cause of the seizure must be determined, before starting medication.
-The treatment of seizures in rabbits is commonly attempted with diazepam or midazolam, and short-term administration of glucocorticoids, in order to reduce the inflammation.
-In some cases, antiepileptic drugs are administrated to rabbits; unfortunately, their efficiency decreases with time.
+It is essential to ascertain the underlying cause of the seizure prior to the initiation of any medication.
+The standard treatment for seizures in rabbits involves the administration of diazepam or midazolam, along with glucocorticoids, to reduce inflammation.
+In some cases, antiepileptic drugs are administered to rabbits.
+Unfortunately, the effectiveness of these drugs tends to decrease over time.

 Flora going through an episode of generalized seizure, with sudden throwing on its side and body stretching and contracting.